Team Formation and Applications: Preliminaries

 In the (new) generalized version of the initial failures model, considered in the current paper, the adversary may \emph{toggle} the status of a node $v \in F$ from faulty to non-faulty and vice versa, so that $v$ may participate in the execution in certain time intervals and not participate in others.
 The decisions of the adversary in this regard are subject to the following constraint: the faulty/non-faulty status of $v$ may be toggled only at quiescent times.
 For a precise description of the failure model, if $v$ becomes faulty at time $t \geq 0$ and remains faulty until time $t' > t$, at which it becomes non-faulty, then the memory image of $v$ at time $t'$ is assumed to be identical to that of time $t$.
 To avoid confusion, we subsequently refer to the nodes in $F$ as \emph{fragile} (regardless of their faulty/non-faulty status at a specific time of the execution), emphasizing that the non-fragile nodes remain non-faulty throughout the execution.

 Notice that due to the asynchronous nature of the system, it may be impossible for a non-faulty node to distinguish its faulty neighbors from the ``slow responding'' ones.
 Moreover, the fragile nodes do not know that they are fragile and when a fragile node becomes non-faulty, it runs the same algorithm as the non-fragile nodes.
 The generalization of the classic initial failures model is different from the crash failures model, where a node may fail at any time.
 As pointed out in \cite{DBLP:journals/jacm/FischerLP85}, considering initial failures is known to open the gate for asynchronous algorithms that are impossible under crash failures.
+Note that the TF problem is impossible under crash failures, since safety may already be violated by a single such failure if a node holding (or about to receive) tokens crashes.

+We emphasize that quiescent-time toggles do not, by themselves, imply a restart from an initial configuration.
+In general, an algorithm may reach a quiescent time with arbitrary node states.
+In our case, quiescent times resemble ``fresh starts'' only because our algorithm satisfies the forgetful feature from \Sect{}~\ref{sec:intro:extra-features}; this is a property of our algorithm, not of the model itself.

 With this failure model, the adversary has the following roles: (1) At time $0$, the adversary determines the subset $F \subset V$ of fragile nodes and (without loss of generality) turns their status to faulty.
 (2) For time $t = 0$ and for every activation time $t > 0$, at time $t+$, the adversary determines the next activation event (if any) including its type (message delivery or token injection), location, and time $t' > t$.
 (3) For every quiescent time $t > 0$ and for every node $v \in F$, the adversary determines (at time $t$) if the faulty/non-faulty status of $v$ is toggled at time $t$ (notice that this is \emph{not} an activation event).
 We emphasize that tokens can be injected into node $v$ at time $t$ only if $v$ is non-faulty at time $t$; tokens are never injected into faulty nodes.